logo

 Summer School Applications and Policies

-Please click the 'Apply' button on the Oxford Summer Courses website where you will be directed to your summer school application form.
-Depending on the summer school course you select with Oxford Summer Courses, you may have the option to pay the deposit and/or balance immediately.
+Please click the 'Apply' button on the Oxford Summer Courses website, where you will be directed to our application form.
+If you are applying for a 9-12 or 13-15-year-olds' course, you will have the option to pay the deposit and/or balance immediately as part of the application process.
 Details of how to do this will be provided, and through our Flywire payment system, we accept most local methods of payment, including all major credit cards and bank transfers.
-If you are not directed to pay a deposit, one of our Admissions team at Oxford Summer Courses will contact you.
-Once you make a deposit payment, you will receive an email with a link to our Assessment Form.
-This form gives us a clear understanding of your educational interests so we can allocate you to an appropriate class group for the summer school.
-You must complete this form and pay your full fee balance to guarantee your place in the summer school course.
+If you are not given the option to pay a deposit, a member of the Admissions team at Oxford Summer Courses will contact you after your application has been received.
+We review all applications for academic suitability, so paying upon application does not guarantee you have been accepted onto our courses.

 Unfortunately, at this time, Oxford Summer Courses does not offer any scholarships or bursaries for our summer school courses.